 This project is called Restoring Cheltenham’s Escarpment Grasslands (RCEG) and is a partnership between Charlton Kings Parish Council, Cheltenham Borough Council, Friends of Leckhampton Hill and Charlton Kings Common (FOLK), and the Cotswolds National Landscape.

 At its Full Council meeting on 28th October 2019, Charlton Kings Parish Council agreed to sign up to the Woodland Trust's Tree Charter, joining many councils across the country in pledging support for its aims of protecting, promoting and planting trees in our community.
-This page provides information about the events that have taken place annually to celebrate Tree Charter Day and information about the Queens Green Canopy which is part of the Platinum Jubilee Celebrations of 2022.
+This page provides information about the events that have taken place annually to celebrate Tree Charter Day.